Nate Smith (catcher)

 Nathaniel Beverly Smith (April 26, 1935 – August 18, 2019) was an American professional baseball player, a catcher whose career was confined to minor league baseball except for a five-game Major League stint with the Baltimore Orioles at the end of the season.
 He threw and batted right-handed, stood 5 ft 11 in tall and weighed 170 lb.

 Born in Chicago, Smith attended Tennessee State University.
-His professional career (1956–59; 1961–64) was spent in the Brooklyn/Los Angeles Dodgers' organization until the Orioles purchased his contract from the Triple-A Omaha Dodgers in September 1962.
+His professional career (1956–59; 1961–64) was spent in the Brooklyn/Los Angeles Dodgers' organization until the Orioles purchased his contract from the Triple-A Omaha Dodgers on 10 September 1962.
 In his first MLB at bat, Smith pinch hit for Oriole pitcher Wes Stock and singled off left-hander Ted Bowsfield of the Los Angeles Angels.
 He would collect one more hit, a double off another lefty, Jack Kralick of the Minnesota Twins, in his last MLB game.